lukuku-dev/django-rest-boilerplate/README.md

 # Please use pyenv here, if you want to attach this code with aws-lambda
 # Install the requirements
 pip install -r requirements.txt
+# rename .env.example to .env
+# Fill the variables

 # Run the migrations
 python manage.py migrate
 # Create a superuser